Map of Rensselaerswyck: Background and description

 A few features of the map call for special mention.
 The scale to which the map purports to be drawn is 16 7/8 inches to the Dutch mile, or 3 5/8 inches to the English mile.
 This makes the distance from Beeren Island to Moenemin's Castle, which on the original map is equal to 67 1/2 inches, exactly 4 Dutch miles, or the extent of territory allowed on one side of a navigable river by the fifth article of the Charter of Freedoms and Exemptions.
 As a matter of fact, however, the distance between these two points is not 4 Dutch miles, or 18.44 English miles, but about 22 1/2 miles, so that the actual scale of the map is only 3 inches to the mile.
 The central and lower portions of the river are fairly accurately drawn, but the upper part is wrong.
 Especially puzzling is the wide creek designated as Renselaers Kill, which would seem to represent the Mohawk River but does not occupy the right position.
 Perhaps the most plausible explanation of this error is that the compiler, at about that point, joined two separate maps and, from his unfamiliarity with the topography of the locality, failed to connect the south branch of the Mohawk, indicated on the one map at the falls, with the outlet marked on the other map, and then, from some statement regarding the direction of the river, continued this outlet straight into the country.
 It will be noticed that of most creeks only the mouths are indicated and that of others, which are traced for some distance into the country, the direction bears as a rule no relation to the configuration of the ground, which was probably sketched in from some high point after the survey of the shore line and the islands had been completed.
 Up to 1636, but three farms existed in the colony.
 The castles faintly shown near the names of Godijns Burg, Renselaers Burg, De Laets Burg, etc. represent therefore no actual settlements, but merely indicate the places where the patroon intended that farms should be established.
 At the time the map was drawn, the land bought for the colony of Rensselaerswyck was almost entirely limited to that on the west side of the river; all that was owned on the east side was a small tract opposite Fort Orange.
-Curiously enough, the name Rensselaerswyck has been so placed as to cover exactly this territory belonging to the colony.
+The name Rensselaerswyck has been so placed as to cover exactly this territory belonging to the colony.